Information for Students and Research Assistants

 I am a geographer with a Master's in the Earth sciences, and a Ph.D. in geography.
 I first went to school for Applied Physical Geography at the University of Trier, Germany, and then completed a Ph.D. in Geography at one the country’s premier geography programs at Clark University in Worcester, Massachusetts.
 Following that, I studied policy sciences during a 2-year post-doc at Harvard’s Kennedy School of Government.
 Since then, my work has taken me deeply into communication studies, political sciences, psychology, and the social studies of science.

 I have worked for the Heinz Center in Washington, DC, the Union of Concerned Scientists in Cambridge, MA, and the National Center for Atmospheric Research’s Institute for the Study of Society and Environment.
-Since 2008 I work as an independent researcher and consultant based in Santa Cruz, California.
-I am also a Social Science Research Fellow of the Woods Institute for the Environment at Stanford University and a Research Fellow at UC-Santa Cruz's Institute for Marine Science.
+Since 2008 I have worked as an independent researcher and consultant, now based in Hadley, Massachusetts.
+I served as a Social Science Research Fellow of the Woods Institute for the Environment at Stanford University and a Research Fellow at UC-Santa Cruz's Institute for Marine Science while in California.
+I now have affiliations with Antioch University New England and UMass-Amherst..

 While in graduate school, I received some hands-on training in various psycho-therapeutic modalities, worked as a staff member in a workshop center (Spring Hill™ of Ashby, MA, since closed), and have gone through various leadership trainings in ecopsychology, deep ecology and depth psychology (The Ecopsychology Institute, The Work That Reconnects™, the Animas Valley Institute, the School of Lost Borders, as well as training in other professional, communication, and outreach skills (e.g., the UCAR Leadership Academy, the Aldo Leopold Leadership Program, the Donella Meadows Leadership Program).

-In my spare time, I enjoy gardening, hiking and being outdoors, photography, working out, reading, and spending time with my friends, my partner, and pretty much any cat coming my way.
+In my spare time, I enjoy gardening, hiking and being outdoors, running, photography, reading, creative writing, and spending time with my friends, my partner, and pretty much any cat coming my way.

 Back to top